 Dealing with Judgments and Your Credit

-A judgment won’t appear on your credit report, but it can still affect you in meaningful ways.
-Managing your finances responsibly is one way to avoid judgments in the future.
+A judgment from major credit reporting agencies won’t appear on your credit report, but it can still affect you meaningfully.
+Managing your finances responsibly and maintaining a good payment history is one way to avoid judgments in the future.
 But if you’re already dealing with a debt collection judgment, seek legal advice from a debt relief attorney to learn about your options to resolve the outstanding debt and eliminate the judgment.